-Often there is not one single cause of heart failure.
-There are a number of conditions that make it more likely that you will develop heart failure.
+Often there is not one single cause of heart failure, but there are a number of conditions that increase your risk.
 These include: